BA in Public Health Practice

 c

-This course is approved for the Understanding the Individual and Society General Education category.
+This course is required for public health majors and also approved for the Exploring World Cultures General Education category.
 Courses approved for more than one General Education category may only be applied to one General Education category.

 d